ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-transactions/index.md

 title: "Client-Side Data - Transaction Updates"
 ---

 Transaction Updates allow large numbers of rows in the grid to be added, removed or updated in an efficient manner.

-Transaction Updates are excellent for applying large data changes with the following advantages:
+Use Transaction Updates for fast changes to large datasets.

-- Efficient operation.
-- Updates sort, filter, group, aggregation and pivot after changes applied.

 ## Transaction Update API